Find Ai Weiwei’s iron sculpture in Eden's Rainforest Biome, cast from a giant tree root sourced in Brazil.

 Plants feed, fuel and nurture us, provide the very air we breathe, and colour the fabric of our lives.

-Super Natural (24 Sep – 26 Feb) explores humankind’s ever-evolving understanding of ourselves as a part of the natural world, the interdependencies between humans and plants, and the systems that inform our varying perspectives.
+Super Natural was an exhibition at the Eden Project that was open between 24 September 2022 and 1 May 2023 that explored humankind’s ever-evolving understanding of ourselves as a part of the natural world, the interdependencies between humans and plants, and the systems that inform our varying perspectives.

 “…we are plain members…of the biotic community.”